Andrewtomp/Software-Engineering/Sprint3.md

 - Implemented front end logic for deleting products
 - Added delete option to product form
 - Made home page products more responsive
+- *Incomplete Sprint2 Issue:* Fixed bug where product tags aren't being received correctly when submitting a new product
+- *Incomplete Sprint2 Issue:* Connected Product page and preview on dashboard with back end to show users' products in real time
 - Created Cypress Test for opening the ProductForm modal [CHANGE THIS]
 - Created React unit tests